Umihara Kawase: Umihara Kawase Fresh!

-On September 5, 2018, Success announced a new game in the series, entitled Umihara Kawase Fresh!, for release on Nintendo Switch in Japan on April 25, 2019.
-It was released in Europe and North America on July 9, 2019, from Nicalis.
-A PlayStation 4 port was subsequently announced on August 9, 2019.
-It was released in Japan on April 23, 2020 and May 15, 2020, in Europe, and on October 30, 2020, in North America.
-A Microsoft Windows port of the game was released worldwide on May 28, 2020.
+Another game in the series, entitled Umihara Kawase Fresh!, was released on Nintendo Switch in Japan in April 2019, and later in Europe and North America in July from Nicalis.
+The game was later released for PlayStation 4 in 2020 in Japan on April 23, May 15 in Europe, and October 30 in North America.
+A Microsoft Windows port of the game was released worldwide in May 2020.